Yokanisha/generatedAmusementPark/Terraform/Readme.md

 C:/Users/Armut/Desktop/KEYS-AmusementPark/keys/my-creds.json
 ```

-## main.tf and variables.tf
+## Setting Up main.tf and variables.tf

 Create `main.tf` and `variables.tf`.

-- Use `terraform fmt` for making the code pretty
+- Utilize terraform fmt to format the code properly.

-- After we settle `main.tf` and `variables.tf` up, we can use it:
+- Once main.tf and variables.tf are set up, proceed with the following commands:

   - `terraform init`

   - `terraform plan`

   - `terraform apply`

-- If we doesn't need it anymore use to delete your buckets and tables in gc:
+- If the resources are no longer needed, use the following command to delete your buckets and tables in GCP:

   - `terraform destroy`